 - Once selection has been finalised, applicants will receive notification of their application outcome via email.
 It is expected that the notification will be sent out within 10-15 business days.

-- I missed the Round 1 application deadline - what do I do?
+- I missed the Round 1, Semester 1 application deadline - what do I do?

-- I was unsuccessful in Round 1 - do I need to do anything to be considered in Round 2 Selection?
+- I was unsuccessful in Round 1 for Semester 2 subjects - do I need to do anything to be considered in Round 2 Selection?